exvertus/thomasflanigan/content/articles/owasp-dp-node.md

 Tags: how-to, security, cloud-build, owasp-depedency-check
 Slug: owasp-dp-node

-## It's 2023: do you know what's in your application?
+##### It's 2023: do you know what's in your application?

-Standing on the shoulders of giants is an important component in software development, and developers in higher-level languages become allergic to re-inventing wheels for good reason.
+Standing on the shoulders of giants is an important in a lot of contexts, and software development is certainly no exception.

+Developers in higher-level languages become allergic to re-inventing wheels for good reason.
-Chances are someone else has already encountered the same programming problem.
+Chances are someone else has already encountered the same programming problem you are currently encountering.
-Often there is an efficient solution encouraging good design patterns in the form of a code library, just waiting to be easily imported.
+Thankfully there is often an efficient solution, encouraging good design patterns, in the form of a code library---just waiting to be easily imported with a single line of code.

-So relying heavily on upstream code has become second-nature because of the expressive power it lends by abstracting away complexity.
+So relying heavily on upstream code has become second-nature because of this expressive power it lends by abstracting away complexity.
-Why spend the time and effort writing your own webserver, when you can simply import Flask or Django and have a working webapp after a few minutes of coding?
+Why spend the time and effort writing your own webserver, when you can simply import Flask or Django, and have a working webapp after a few minutes of coding?

 The ubiquity of importing our way out of most programming problems means the vast majority